MacRdy/kodgen/README.md

 ## Hooks

 Hook is a function within generator that can be overridden.
-It is not available in the template, but can be predefined as being overridden in the generator code.
 A custom implementation of these functions can be provided in the file specified by the `hooksFile` option.

 ```typescript